-Follow this strategy and the overall house edge will always be less than 1.5 percent and usually less than one percent.
+Follow this strategy the overall house edge will always be less than 1.5 percent usually less than one percent.
 That’s nearly an even contest.
-Combine strategy with the discipline to walk away at the right time, and you’ll often leave the table with chips stuffing your pockets.
+Combine strategy with the discipline to walk away at the right time, you’ll often leave the table with chips stuffing your pockets.

 Every craps bet is different, but if you follow our strategy then the overall price for fun should be less that 1.5 percent of your bankroll when wagered once through, plus whatever you’re willing to spend for bad luck.
 The game is typically played at a rate of about thirty line decisions per hour (an average of four rolls per decision).

-Craps is notorious for hot and cold streaks.
+Craps is notorious for hot cold streaks.
 If the dice are rolling against you, don’t fight them.
-Reduce your bets and if that doesn’t work, then take a break.
+Reduce your bets if that doesn’t work, then take a break.